 - 15.3.1.
-A device for indirect vision shall give such performances that the critical object can be observed within the described field of vision, taken into account the critical perception. - 15.3.2.
+A device for indirect vision shall give such performances that a critical object can be observed within the described field of vision, taking into account the critical perception. - 15.3.2.
 Obstruction of the driver's direct view caused by the installation of a device for indirect vision shall be restricted to a minimum. - 15.3.3.
-For the determination of the detection distance and the verification of the functional requirements in case of camera-monitor devices for indirect vision, the procedure of annex 10 shall be applied. - 15.3.4.
+For the determination of the detection distance in case of camera-monitor devices for indirect vision, the procedure of Annex 10 shall be applied.

+15.3.4.
 Installation requirements for the monitor